Skip to main content

 The theme for International Women's Day 2022 is "Women Inspiring Women."
 In honour of the theme, we asked female ULTRABOLD finalists to introduce us to women inspiring them and their work.

-Zoë Boudreau Provisional RGD
+Zoë Boudreau Associate RGD

 Designer at Rethink Canada